SEKOIA-IO/documentation/docs/getting_started/regions.md

 !!!warning
     ✋ Region not available yet - Coming soon

-For companies requiring their data to be in Europe on Microsoft Azure
+For companies requiring their data to be in Europe

 <table style="width:100%">
     <tbody>